darkeclipz/huffman/README.md

 Make sure test files like `hello_world.txt` and `lorem.txt` are available or modify the tests to use temporary files.

+Large files of test data can be found here: https://mattmahoney.net/dc/textdata.html

 ## Limitations

 - Only ASCII characters are supported